Last Updated on December 9, 2022 by Ernest

 However, obviously, this isn’t really isn’t an issue from the Apple Pencil’s end but is rather a sign that the Pencil 2 provides users with the ability to get a more responsive outlook off their stylus.

 Apple Pencil 1 Vs. Apple Pencil 2: The Double Tap

 Among the things that mark the generation switch between Apple Pencils, the support for the movement and quick switches is worth mentioning.
 The Apple Pencil 2 features a double-tap functionality, one you’ll not find with the original Apple Pencil.
 What this feature does is help users swap between different tools, simply tapping the stylus twice.

 The same feature can be employed in many situations that include taking notes, operating programs such as Adobe Photoshop, and more.
 You can also use the double-tap feature in audio editing software, like linking a series of actions together.
 The possibilities are endless, however, exclusive for the users of the second-generation Apple Pencil.

 Apple Pencil 1 Vs. Apple Pencil 2: Charging

 The storage factor, to some extent, reflects how the Apple Pencil 2 outruns the first-generation Apple Pencil in the charging department.
 The magnetic nature that I’ve discussed in the previous section not only helps store the stylus but also allows wireless charging.
-To put it in simple words, the Apple Pencil 2 by aiding reach and lessening friction tops in the usability section.

 Apple Pencil 1 Vs. Apple Pencil 2: Battery